jamf/JAWA/README.md

 ## How do I use it?

-*See the "JAWA Administrators Guide" for more detailed installation and configuration instructions.*
+*See the "JAWA Administrators Guide" found in the [release](https://github.com/jamf/JAWA/releases) for more detailed installation and configuration instructions.*

 Installation Steps:
 1. Install an Ubuntu/RHEL server